jackwthake/C02/README.md

 2. **Recursive Descent Parser:** Transforms the token stream into a structured AST, treating hardware registers and standard controls as first-class grammatical constructs.
 3. **Lexically Scoped Semantic Analyzer:** Two-pass validation engine over the AST.
 Pass 1 registers all top-level declarations (functions, structs, registers, globals) into the global symbol table.
 Pass 2 walks function bodies with a scoped symbol table, checking undeclared identifiers, type mismatches, argument counts/types, struct field access, lvalue validity, and return-type consistency.
 Invalid declarations are poisoned to prevent cascading diagnostics.
 4. **IR Generator:** Lowers the analysed AST into a self-contained three-address code (TAC) intermediate representation.
 The IR module contains struct layouts with computed field offsets, global/register definitions with hardware addresses baked in, and one flat instruction stream per function - codegen can emit target code from the IR alone, without consulting the AST or symbol table.
 Supports incremental compilation: `-c` serializes the IR to a `.o` file that can be loaded back to skip the frontend entirely.
-5. **Optimized Code Generator:** Generates valid 65C02 binaries.
-It avoids slow stack execution by mapping parameters and expression scratchpads directly onto a high-performance zero-page register design.
-> To be implemented!!
+5. **Code Generator:** Emits valid 65C02 ROM binaries (32K) with a bootstrap runtime, interrupt vectors, and flat zero-page register allocation.
+Avoids slow stack-based execution by mapping local variables, temporaries, and parameters directly onto zero-page slots.
+Globals are allocated in RAM ($0200+) and initialized in the bootstrap before `JSR main`.
+String literals are placed in a ROM data section with backpatching fixups.
+Simple programs compile and run on real hardware.

 #### c02-objdump Disassembler